CVUA-RRW/taxidTools/docs/recipes/verify_blast.md

 ### Unnormalized taxonomy

 Of course it is possible to follow a similar approach without normalizing the taxonomy.
-It is however significantly more complicated.
+It is however slightly more complicated.
 For example checking wether *Bos taurus* (9913) consensus (here genus) is under the genus level involves determining the correpsonding expected node as before with the unnormalized taxonomy.

 ``` py